 The issue of “couple time” falls into that Mars-Venus planetary orbit.
 What constitutes quality “couple time”?
 And how much is enough?
 Well, that depends on who’s doing the talking.
 This week, our regular relationship columnist, Liza Finlay, asked a male friend, Gregg Lawless, to weigh in…

-Most working moms would make admirable circus performers.
+She Said Most working moms would make admirable circus performers.
 They expertly juggle multiple balls, they gracefully walk the tightrope between work and home (while balancing budgets in their heads).
 As for their marriages?
 Send in the clowns.

 Read more: In defence of the boring marriage>

 The sad reality is that, for many women, being a mom leaves little time for being a mate.
 But that doesn’t mean we like it that way!
 We know that unless we want to wake up sleeping with a stranger, we need to invest a little time.
 Key word “little.”